ayushgun/apollo/README.md

 3. Create a Reddit application here.
 Save your `client id` & `secret`.
 4. Input your Reddit application information in the .env configuration file.
 See the [example](#example-configuration) below.
 5. Move to the Apollo directory with `cd src/apollo`
-6. View the help menu with `python3 reddit.py --help`
+6. To use the CLI, view the help menu with `python3 cli.py --help`
+7. To use the Python module, see the [model usage](#model-usage) below.

 ## Example Configuration